 During your dental hygiene appointment, the hygienist will use professional tools (ultrasonic) to clean your teeth from plaque and tartar.
-The procedure, commonly known as polish and scale, will help you remove the hardened dental calculus, even when located slightly under the gum surface and unreachable with home dental hygiene methods.
+The procedure, commonly known as scale and polish, will help you remove the hardened dental calculus, even when located slightly under the gum surface and unreachable with home dental hygiene methods.

 During your hygiene appointment, you will receive:

 If your oral health is superb, we recommend having a dental hygiene treatment once every six months.
-As a preventative treatment, it will help ensure there’s no dental calculus built up on your teeth and will keep your gums healthy.
+As a preventative treatment, it will help you ensure there’s no dental calculus built-up on your teeth and will keep your gums healthy.

 If you’ve been diagnosed with gingivitis, however, you will require more frequent hygiene appointments.
 Gingivitis is caused by the collection of plaque between and around the teeth, causing inflammation and bleeding when you brush.
 Impeccable oral hygiene at home plus professional hygiene treatments every 3 or 4 months will help heal the gums and prevent gum recession and teeth loss.

-For more patients, dental hygiene appointments are entirely pain-free and require no sedation at all.
+For most patients, dental hygiene appointments are entirely pain-free and require no sedation at all.
 The procedure doesn’t involve accessing the dental pulp, and therefore no sensitivity is present.

-If you have, however, been diagnosed with gum disease or haven’t had a dental hygiene appointment in years, tartar may have collected in pockets under the gums which would require a deeper cleaning.
+However, if you have been diagnosed with gum disease or haven’t had a dental hygiene appointment in years, tartar may have collected in pockets under the gums, which would require a deeper cleaning.
 Even though the procedure is not surgical, and you still may have no sensitivity, your therapist could recommend topical sedation to ensure you feel calm and comfortable during the treatment.